weaviate/weaviate-io/blog/2024-11-26-aws-partnership/index.md

 * Limited edition stickers & hats
 * Weaviate's friendly experts

+We'll share a few demos showing the power of Weaviate and our features.
+We're expanding [Wealingo](https://github.com/weaviate/wealingo-demo) to include features like multi-tenancy, Generative Feedback Loops (GFLs), and more.

 We will have daily prizes given to the lucky winners of our raffle.
 You can also book a meeting with us in our private meeting space to learn all about Weaviate, our integration with AWS, and more.
 [Book your slot today](https://calendly.com/events-weaviate/weaviate-aws-reinvent), space is limited.